 9. Do Not Deposit a Check & Wire Money Back-By law, financial institutions must make funds from deposited checks available within days, but uncovering a fake check can take weeks.
-If a check you deposit turn out to be a fake, you are responsible for repaying the credit union or bank.
+If a check you deposit turns out to be a fake, you are responsible for repaying the credit union or bank.

 10. Stay Up To Date-Check Bossier Federal’s social media and website often for updates.
 The FTC at www.ftc.gov/scams also offers a wealth of resources on fraud and scam awareness.

 If you feel you have been the victim of a scam, or that there has been fraudulent activity in your account you can call 318-212-6100, email firstname.lastname@example.org, or visit ReportFraud.ftc.gov.

 After you have let us know, you can visit IdentityTheft.gov.
 And for future updates on consumer alerts from the FTC, you can visit FTC Consumer Alerts (govdelivery.com).

 Our text alert service allows you to instantly keep tabs on suspicious card activity.
 If our system detects suspicious activity on your card, you’ll receive a text message with details about the suspected transaction.
 All you have to do is respond to the text to confirm whether the transaction was authorized or is, in fact, fraud.
 Save 37268 in your phone as Bossier FCU Fraud Alert so you always know it is us who is reaching out.
 To verify or up date your mobile number please login to the Bossier Federal Mobile Banking App or Online Banking.